SigmaRellik/HW19/README.md

   - For example: "Block all incoming HTTP traffic where the source IP comes from the city of Los Angeles."
 - Provide a screen shot of the geographic map that justifies why you created this rule.
   > Answer:
-  > - Majority of attacks are coming from Ukraine, a firewall should be setup to block HTTP traffic coming from Ukraine.
+  > - Majority of attacks are coming from Ukraine with a count of 2,164 (The US in second with a count of 1,158) a firewall should be setup to block HTTP traffic coming from Ukraine.
   > - Description: "Block all incoming HTTP traffic where the source IP comes from the country of Ukraine"

 ![map](Images/geographic_map.png)